 As mentioned earlier in the section about the building adjacent to the Tibb’s store, a postmistress named Eva Feather lived in the home behind the post office in the 1940s.
 Perhaps she was the person who took over after Max Feibelman left for Memphis.
 Eva Feather was born in Missouri in 1898, and was married to J.A.
 Feather.
 They had two sons, Robert and James, and two daughters, Edna and Florence.

-My sincere thanks to the reader for generously taking the time to supply this new information.
+My sincere thanks to readers for generously taking the time to supply new information.
 I love getting more information from people with direct knowledge of the people and places.